HomeStay-Hotline/reviews-service/README.md

 VAR1 => database username
 VAR2 => database password
 VAR3 => database host

-Or, you can also edit esrver/database/index.js to update those database info.

 Run following script to buid webpack bundle and run server.
 ```sh